juanchopanza/ItemCatalog/README.md

     ./init_dg.py -c config.py # Initialize SQLite database
     ./init_dg.py -c config_prod.py # Initialize PostgreSQL database

-The `PostgreSQL` initialization assumes an existing, empty databasse named `itemctlog`, and that the user running the script has password-less access to it.
+The `PostgreSQL` initialization assumes an existing, empty databasse named `itemcatalog`, and that the user running the script has password-less access to it.
 To fine tune this behaviour, edit the `config_prod.py` file or create a new configuration.